 The pumpkins that caused so much excitement at Halloween are typically tossed away after the fun is over.
 But that old gourd can still be put to use.
 Here are a few ideas to reuse or recycle those big orange fruits.

 1. If pumpkins are still in good shape without any signs of mold, reuse them for some delicious meals.
-Remove any candle wax, cut them in half, place the pieces in a baking dish (cut sides down), and bake in a 400-degree oven for an hour or until fork-tender.
+Remove any candle wax, cut them in half, place the pieces in a baking dish (cut sides down), and bake in a 400°F oven for an hour or until fork-tender.
 Let cool, and scoop out the flesh to puree or mash for recipes, such as pumpkin soup.
 As an alternative, cut it into chunks for a skillet of braised pumpkin with tomatoes and fresh herbs.

 2. Turn old pumpkins into a rich soil amendment for next season’s vegetable garden.
-Cut the gourds into small pieces and either add them to the compost pile or bury them in a trench dug right into the garden bed.
+Cut the gourds into small pieces, and either add them to the compost pile or bury them in a trench dug right into the garden bed.

-4. Slice the top off a pumpkin to where there are no holes to make a bird feeder.
+4. Slice the top off a pumpkin to where there are no holes and make a bird feeder.
 Add some string so that the feeder can hang from a branch or plant hanger.
 Fill with birdseed to attract your favorite feathered friends.

 5. Place pumpkins outside as they are, and let the squirrels and other wildlife have a long-lasting, nutritious fall feast.

 6. Line a pumpkin with weed fabric or row cover, and fill it with potting soil.
 Plant pansies, mums, and fall greenery to make an attractive fall container.